Introduction

 Equipment Checklist

-Essential Equipments list for Everest Three Passes trek
+Essential Equipment list for Everest Base Camp Trek.

 The Everest Three Passes Trek is one of the most challenging routes in the Everest region, crossing Renjo La, Cho La, and Kongma La passes.
 This trek requires essential gear for high altitudes, varying weather, and rough terrain.
 Here's a comprehensive equipment list to prepare for this rigorous adventure: